How a Dutch blueberry pilot proves that agri-PV can protect crops, save water and generate clean energy

 While CAPEX is higher than standard PV installations, EU incentives and rising energy prices improve ROI.
 The EU CAP and national schemes increasingly recognize agrivoltaics as eligible for renewable and agricultural grants.

-In July 2025, the European Commission adopted Recommendation C(2025) 4024, which encourages Member States to modernize their permitting regimes, align national legislation, and define innovative deployment forms (including agrivoltaics) within their energy strategies.
+In July 2025, the European Commission adopted Recommendation C(2025) 4024.
+This recommendation urges Member States to update their permitting systems.
+It also asks them to align their national laws.
+Additionally, it encourages defining innovative deployment forms like agrivoltaics in their energy plans.

-The Commission’s 2025 Communication on Innovative Technologies and Forms of Renewable Energy Deployment also highlights that agrisolar technologies are underutilized and calls for the development of regulatory clarity, expedited permitting procedures, and financial frameworks tailored to such systems.
+The Commission's 2025 Communication on Innovative Technologies and Forms of Renewable Energy Deployment says that agrisolar technologies are underused.
+It also asks for clearer rules, faster permitting processes, and financial plans designed for these systems.

-These steps suggest that EU policy is progressively shifting from planning toward implementation support of agri-PV systems and that support is starting to move from theory into evolving practice.
+These steps show that EU policy is moving from planning to implementation support for agri-PV systems.
+Support is beginning to shift from theory to real practice.

 Biodiversity Benefits (Industry Insights)

-Ιn agrivoltaic and related agrisolar studies, partial shading is often linked with enhanced soil microbial activity and reduced runoff, while open or semi-translucent structures can maintain habitat continuity for pollinators and birds.
+In agrivoltaic and agrisolar studies, partial shading often leads to more soil microbial activity and less runoff.
+Open or semi-transparent structures can help keep habitat continuity for pollinators and birds.

 Brite Solar designs and manufactures semi-transparent nanotechnology glass panels that allow crops to thrive under filtered light.
-The panels block harmful UV radiation, converting it into red light that enhances photosynthesis, while maintaining high transparency and durability for more than 25 years.
+The nano-coating glass absorbs harmful UV radiation, converting it into red light that enhances photosynthesis.
+Solar Panels maintaining high durability for more than 25 years.

-With installations across Greece, Spain, the Netherlands, Germany, and other European markets, Brite Solar leads the way in sustainable agrivoltaic innovation.
+Brite Solar is a leader in sustainable agrivoltaic innovation.
+They have installations in Greece, Spain, the Netherlands, Germany, and other European markets.
 The company also operates the world’s first nanotechnology-based solar panel manufacturing facility, located in Patras, Greece.
 This groundbreaking step combines advanced materials science with large-scale production for the global agricultural photovoltaic (Agri-PV) sector.

 Contact Brite's team to learn more about your open-yield or greenhouse.